rook/rook/Documentation/Storage-Configuration/Advanced/key-management-system.md

   * `kms`: Key Management System settings
     * `connectionDetails`: the list of parameters representing kms connection details
     * `tokenSecretName`: the name of the Kubernetes Secret containing the kms authentication token
+  * `keyRotation`: Key Rotation settings
+    * `enabled`: whether key rotation is enabled or not, default is `false`
+    * `schedule`: the schedule, written in [cron format](https://en.wikipedia.org/wiki/Cron), with which key rotation [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) is created, default value is `"@weekly"`.

+!!! note
+    Currently key rotation is only supported for the default type, where the Key Encryption Keys are stored in a Kubernetes Secret.

 Supported KMS providers: